hikergit/paxos-chat/README.md

 	5. Will there be multiple proposers in our project
 	6. How are we going to detect crash?
 	7. Do all clients send to the same replica or all replicas
+	8. after getting followers, do we broadcast to everyone or just followers

 Messages
     Client to Server